 4. Registan Square, Samarkand

-The Registan Square, located in Samarkand, Uzbekistan, is an architectural marvel that embodies the city’s rich history and grandeur.
+The Registan Square, the centerpiece of the city of Samarkand, is an architectural marvel that embodies the city’s rich history and grandeur.
 Comprising three stunning madrasahs, Ulugh Beg, Sher-Dor, and Tilya-Kori, the Registan Square is a UNESCO World Heritage site and a testament to Islamic art and culture.

 Adorned with intricate tilework, majestic arches, and vibrant blue domes, it serves as a captivating symbol of Samarkand’s past glory and continues to awe visitors with its timeless beauty and historical significance.